hringbauer/ancIBD/docs/quick_start_bash.rst

    download link.
 If not provided, allele frequencies calculated from samples themselves will be used)

-We now run ancIBD on ch20 as an example.
-To run the following command, change the path to the above three files according to your own environment if needed.
-The file path in the following tutorial has assumed that the folder downloaded from dropbox link is in the same directory as this jupyter notebook.
+We showcase how to run ``ancIBD`` on ch20 as an example.
+The file path in the following tutorial assumes that the folder downloaded from the Dropbox link is in the same directory as this jupyter notebook.
+You will have to change the path to the above three files if needed.

 .. code:: bash